kearutherford/BerkeleyForestsAnalytics/README.md

 3.  `species` Must be a variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
-Must follow four-letter species code or FIA naming conventions (see “Species code tables” section in “Background information for tree biomass estimations” below).
+Must follow four-letter species code or FIA naming conventions (see “Species code tables” section in “General background information for tree biomass estimations” below).
 The class of this variable will be coerced to character.

 4.  `dbh` Must be a **numeric** variable (column) in the provided dataframe or tibble.
 Provides the diameter at breast height (DBH) of